oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 and `mx profdiff jit-vs-aot` respectively.
 Run `mx profdiff help` to show the general help or `mx profdiff help COMMAND` to show help for a command.

-## Example: benchmark without profile
+## Example: benchmark without a profile

 Run a benchmark with the optimization log and node source positions enabled.
 Node source positions allow the optimization log to correlate individual optimizations with a position in the bytecode.